 EXPLAINER: China's claims of coronavirus on frozen foods

-BEIJING (AP) — China has stirred controversy with claims it has detected the coronavirus on packages of imported frozen food.
+BEIJING (AP) — China says it has detected the coronavirus on packages of imported frozen food, but how valid are its claims and how serious is the threat to public health?

 Frozen shrimp imported from an Ecuadorian company was banned for one week on Tuesday in a continuing series of such temporary bans.